Taaitaaiger/jlrs/README.md

 ## Using this crate
 The first thing you should do is `use` the `prelude`-module with an asterisk, this will bring all the structs and traits you're likely to need in scope.
 Before you can use Julia it must first be initialized.
-You do this by creating a `Runtime` with `Runtime::new`, this method forces you to pick a `stack size`.
+You do this by creating a `Julia` with `Julia::new`, this method forces you to pick a `stack size`.
 You will learn how to choose this value in the section about `memory management`.
-Note that this method can only be called once, if you drop the `Runtime` you won't be able to create a new one and have to restart the  entire program.
+Note that this method can only be called once, if you drop the `Julia` you won't be able to create a new one and have to restart the  entire program.

-With the `Runtime` you can do two things: you can call `Runtime::include` to include your own Julia code, and `Runtime::session` to interact with Julia.
+With the `Julia` you can do two things: you can call `Julia::include` to include your own Julia code, and `Julia::session` to interact with Julia.
 If you want to create arrays with more than three dimensions or borrow arrays with more than one, you should include `jlrs.jl` first, which you can find in the root of this crate's github repository.
 This is necessary because this functionality currently depends on some Julia code defined in that file.